Inspired by a style of drum widely found in Iran, Turkey, China, Azerbaijan, and Afghanistan,

 with a bright high sound off the head whether played in the hand-held or on-the-knee position.

-Our ghaval shell, a turned maple frame with a decorative exotic wood outer flitch, is 13 3/4″ in diameter, 2 5/8″ deep, 1/2″ thick.
-This shell features a precision bearing edge, and a rolled bottom edge to reduce stress on the player’s finger joints.
+Our CLASSIC GHAVAL shell, a turned maple frame with a decorative exotic wood outer flitch, is 13 3/4″ in diameter, 2 5/8″ deep, 1/2″ thick.
+This shell features a precision turned bearing edge, and a rolled bottom edge to reduce stress on the player’s finger joints.

-We’ve fitted our ghaval with 24 brass rings, divided into 6 groups, each beginning and ending with a small pellet bell.
+We’ve fitted our Classic model with 20 brass rings, divided into 5 groups, each beginning and ending with a small pellet bell.
 These rings and bells are mounted on small hooks so that they make contact with the wood shell, but not the head, and so avoid any unwanted buzz sound.

 A half-moon arch cut in the shell at the 6 o’clock position allows for ease of play with both hands.
 This design also enables a stable grip for the less traditional playing style, where the ghaval is held flat (like a pandeiro) in one hand and shaken back and forth, so that the rings hit the inside of the shell in rhythm, while the drum is playing with the other hand.